Field Hunter Clinic, Hunter pace, and jumper derby - Oxford, OH

 CLINIC ONE: FOCUS ON JUMPING (Oxford, OH)

 At this clinic, you’ll practice safely riding in the open and over fences as part of a group.
-Learn from professional trainers and Camargo Hunt members Sarah Oelerich and Chelsey Wolterman.
+Learn from professional trainer Sarah Oelerich and Camargo Hunt staff.

 Experience a stirrup cup and a hunt-style bring-to-share lunch afterwards, and learn more about foxhunting ettiquette, attire, tack, and more from Camargo Masters, the Huntsman, and experienced members.